EMERGING MARKETS-Brazil stocks slammed after Petrobras CEO axed

 By Bansari Mayur Kamdar

-The Bovespa index .BVSPfell 1.6%, dragged lower by a 4% drop in Petrobras PETR4.SA, after the government made clear its aim to change a fuel pricing policy after the ouster of the company's chief executive for the second time in two months.
+The Bovespa index .BVSPpared falls by midday, last down 0.8%, dragged lower by a 3.9% drop in Petrobras PETR4.SA, after the government made clear its aim to change a fuel pricing policy after the ouster of the company's chief executive for the second time in two months.

 Adding to concerns, data showed consumer prices in Brazil rose more than expected in the month to mid-May marking the sharpest jump for the period in six years as the South American country grapples with galloping inflation.

-The MSCI's index of Latam currencies .MILA00000CUS declined 0.7%, with the Brazilian real BRBY, BRL=reversing early gains to fall 0.6%.
+The MSCI's index of Latam currencies .MILA00000CUS declined 0.4%, with the Brazilian real BRBY, BRL= reversing early gains to fall 0.2%.

 The Mexican peso MXN= edged lower against the dollar after data showed consumer prices fell 0.06% during the first half of May.